 When filing a lawsuit, you must do so within a certain timeframe.
 For personal injury lawsuits in Georgia, you generally have two years to file, according to O.C.G.A. § 9-3-33.
 If your loved one passed away, you can file a wrongful death lawsuit within two years from the date of their passing.

-If you delay in filing your lawsuit on time, you could be barred from obtaining financial recovery from the liable party.
+If you delay filing your lawsuit on time, you could be barred from obtaining financial recovery from the liable party.
 In that case, you would bear the burden of paying for your damages alone.
 Negotiating with the insurer does not satisfy the statute of limitations.
 The only way to protect your right to compensation is to file a lawsuit before the deadline expires if your case is not settled.

-You Can Seek a Recovery for Your Medical Costs
+You Can Seek Recovery for Your Medical Costs After a Motorcycle Accident

 Part of your case’s value depends on the cost of your healthcare expenses.
 Compensable medical costs may comprise: